 If you feel as if this may be hitting a little too close to home, the good news is that you are not alone.
 Many of the world’s top B2B brands are struggling to integrate customer experiences.
 It’s not unusual for these companies to spam prospects from their various business units without being aware.
 B2B organizations need to refocus the disparate marketing and sales processes on the Customer Experience.
 Instead of spraying emails, Marketing learns to nurture prospects with relevant offers based on their digital body-language – the right message at the right time in the right format and channel.
 Sales learns to engage at the right time, tailoring their approach based on prospect actions.
 All customer touchpoints become orchestrated.

-Focusing on the customer’s purchase experience versus your company’s requirements will take your customer relationships to a new level.
+Focusing on the prospect or customer’s purchase experience versus your company’s requirements will take your customer relationships to a new level.
 When Bob gets the right sales, service and support, he will be happy to engage.
 Acme will purchase, buy more, renew, and even advocate.
 You’ll see breakeven, profitability and maximum life-time value.

 If your prospects don’t want what to play it your way, consider adapting to their needs.
 The easier you make their lives, the more they will support you – a win-win outcome.